DataFire/Integrations/integrations/generated/amazonaws_dms/README.md

   region: ""
 });

-amazonaws_dms.AddTagsToResource({
-  "ResourceArn": "",
-  "Tags": []
-}).then(data => {
+.then(data => {
   console.log(data);
 });
 ```

 ## Description

 <fullname>AWS Database Migration Service</fullname> <p>AWS Database Migration Service (AWS DMS) can migrate your data to and from the most widely used commercial and open-source databases such as Oracle, PostgreSQL, Microsoft SQL Server, Amazon Redshift, MariaDB, Amazon Aurora, MySQL, and SAP Adaptive Server Enterprise (ASE).
-The service supports homogeneous migrations such as Oracle to Oracle, as well as heterogeneous migrations between different database platforms, such as Oracle to MySQL or SQL Server to PostgreSQL.</p> <p>For more information about AWS DMS, see the AWS DMS user guide at <a href="http://docs.aws.amazon.com/dms/latest/userguide/Welcome.html"> What Is AWS Database Migration Service? </a> </p>
+The service supports homogeneous migrations such as Oracle to Oracle, as well as heterogeneous migrations between different database platforms, such as Oracle to MySQL or SQL Server to PostgreSQL.</p> <p>For more information about AWS DMS, see <a href="https://docs.aws.amazon.com/dms/latest/userguide/Welcome.html">What Is AWS Database Migration Service?</a> in the <i>AWS Database Migration User Guide.</i> </p>

 ## Actions